MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-and-ops/get-started/accessibility-features.md

 # Accessibility features

-Microsoft Dynamics 365 for Finance and Operations, Enterprise edition, has a significant set of functionality that is designed to help users who have various disabilities.
+This topic describes the functionality that is designed to help users who have various disabilities.
 For example, there are features for people who use sight-assistive technologies such as Microsoft Windows Narrator.

 ## Windows Narrator and keyboard-only access